 Neither John nor Andrew knew anything about the food industry when they formed New Covent Garden Soup Co.
 John was a student at the time, admittedly in food science but not in business.

 It’s important that consumers trust you when you create a food business says John.
 People told him and Andrew that they wouldn’t be able to create this trust with consumers.
 They also told them that they wouldn’t be able to find the retail space to sell it.
 The two faced a lot of opposition with their business idea.

 At the time, the chilled category was dominated by retailer own labels.
 It was not easy for the duo.
 However, with both his companies John stuck to the courage of his convictions.
-He felt that people were fed-up with canned food.
+He felt that people were fed up with canned food.
 With Little Dish, he felt that parents needed quality, tasty and convenient foods for their kids.